researchmm/MM-Diffusion/README.md

 <video src="./fig/audioset.mp4" controls="controls" >您的浏览器不支持播放该视频！</video>

 ## Citation
-If you find the code and pre-trained models useful for your research, please consider citing our paper. :blush:
+If you find our work useful for your research, please consider citing our paper. :blush:
 ```
 @article{ruan2022mmdiffusion,
 author = {Ruan, Ludan and Ma, Yiyang and Yang, Huan and He, Huiguo and Liu, Bei and Fu, Jianlong and Yuan, Nicholas Jing and Jin, Qin and Guo, Baining},